 Welcome to the West Nab Race Page

 Approximate race distances & climb are indicated below.
 We are currently re-designing some of the courses, so route maps will be available as soon as these are completed.
 The routes will be fully marked and as in previous years, the majority of the courses will be on access land or on public footpaths.
 However, there will be parts on private land for which we have gained permission to use for the race only.
 We ask that all athletes respect this and do not attempt to run these parts of the course before race day.
-The area will be marked on all the appropriate maps, but just to confirm that as in previous years, no-one must cross the private quarry above Sun Royd Farm other than on race day itself.
+The areas will be marked on all the appropriate maps, but just to confirm that no-one must cross the private quarry above Sun Royd Farm or the land to the west and south of the old Royd ruin, other than on race day itself.

 At the request of Meltham Shooting Club, who own the land beyond Wessenden Head Road around West Nab itself, the route from the road to the trig point on West Nab will be clearly marked & will follow the permissive footpath.
 Any spectators who wish to watch the race at that point should remain either below the fence or on the footpath only.
 No dogs are to be taken onto West Nab, as this is the height of the nesting season.
 Anyone ignoring this request will jeopardise future races & marshals will be in place to remind spectators of this.
 We would also point out that although the race is taking place at the end of May, we are still likely to be in the lambing season.
 Wherever possible, no dogs should be taken anywhere onto the race routes.
 Any that are must be on a short lead at all times, to prevent any problems with livestock.

 As things currently stand, we need to limit the numbers of people out on the route, so would request that you do not recce or warm up on your course on the day.
 This will leave the route open to just those competing during each race.
 Obviously, if restrictions are relaxed, then this requirement may change.